Pricing · 2 min read · By The Toolbox Pro

 What Handymen Charge vs. What They Actually Keep

-Here is the key thing to understand.
-Self-employment tax alone eats up 15.3 percent of earnings.
-Add in vehicle costs, tool replacement, and marketing, and overhead can swallow 50 to 60 percent of gross income.
-So the billing rate and the paycheck are two very different numbers.
+Self-employment tax alone is 15.3 percent.
+Vehicle costs, tool replacement, marketing.
+Overhead routinely swallows 50 to 60 percent of gross income.
+The billing rate and the actual paycheck are worlds apart.

 Employee Handyman Pay vs. Self-Employed Rates

-On the other hand, not every handyman works for themselves.
-Many handymen work as employees for companies like Mr. Handyman, Ace Handyman Services, or local maintenance firms.
-Employee handymen typically earn $20 to $35 per hour in wages.
-That is much lower than the self-employed billing rate.
-However, employees get benefits like health insurance and paid time off, which adds real value.
+Not all handymen work solo.
+Many work for companies like Mr. Handyman, Ace Handyman Services, or local maintenance shops.
+Employee handymen pull in $20 to $35 per hour in wages.
+That's way lower than self-employed billing rates.
+But they get health insurance, paid time off, and actual benefits.

-Additionally, employee handymen skip the headache of running a business.
-They do not chase invoices, buy their own tools, or pay self-employment tax.
-For many people, that trade-off makes the lower wage worth it.
-In most cases, the total value of an employee package closes some of the gap with self-employed income.
+Employee handymen also skip the business side.
+No chasing invoices.
+No buying their own tools.
+No self-employment tax headache.
+For plenty of people, that trade makes the lower wage worth it.
+The total value of an employee package closes some of that income gap.

 The Big Expenses That Cut Into Handyman Earnings

-For example, let's break down where the money goes for a self-employed handyman.
-General liability insurance costs around $500 to $1,500 per year.
-A work vehicle and fuel can run $400 to $700 per month.
-Tools wear out and need to be replaced, which adds another $1,000 to $2,000 per year.
-That is a lot of overhead before paying a single bill at home.
+Let's look at where the money really goes.
+General liability insurance runs $500 to $1,500 per year.
+A work vehicle plus fuel is $400 to $700 monthly.
+Tools wear out and need replacing.
+That's another $1,000 to $2,000 yearly.
+That's serious overhead before any home bills get paid.

 How Experience and Location Affect Handyman Pay

-In fact, experience plays a huge role in what a handyman earns.
-A new handyman might start at $50 to $65 per hour.
-Someone with 10 or more years of experience can charge $100 to $150 per hour.
-Skilled work like electrical repairs or plumbing fixes commands higher rates than basic tasks like hanging shelves or caulking.
-The more skills you bring, the more you can charge.
+Experience is everything.
+A new handyman starts at $50 to $65 per hour.
+Ten years in? $100 to $150 per hour.
+Skilled work like electrical or plumbing repairs pulls more money than basic jobs like hanging shelves or caulking.
+More skills equal higher rates.

-That said, location matters a lot too.
-Handymen in high-cost areas earn more than those in rural markets.
-Urban markets can support rates of $100 to $150 per hour with ease.
-In smaller towns, $60 to $85 per hour is more common.
-However, lower local costs of living can offset the lower rate in many cases.
+Location matters too.
+Handymen in expensive cities earn more than those in rural areas.
+Urban markets support $100 to $150 per hour no problem.
+Small towns run $60 to $85 per hour.
+But lower cost of living in those towns can offset the lower rate.

 Tips for Homeowners Hiring a Handyman in 2026

-The good news is that knowing these numbers helps you hire smarter.
-When a handyman quotes $90 per hour, that is not pure profit.
-You are paying for their insurance, truck, tools, and training.
-A fair rate for a skilled handyman sits between $75 and $125 per hour in most U.S. markets.
-Going too cheap often means hiring someone without proper insurance or experience.
+Knowing these numbers helps you hire better.
+When a handyman quotes $90 per hour, that's not pure profit.
+You're paying for their insurance, truck, tools, and training.
+A fair rate for skilled work falls between $75 and $125 per hour in most U.S. markets.
+Lowball pricing often means no proper insurance or experience.

-Additionally, project-based pricing is worth asking about.
-Many handymen offer flat rates for common jobs.
-A flat rate protects you from hours adding up unexpectedly.
-For bigger jobs, always ask for a written estimate.
-Getting two or three quotes helps you spot a fair price and avoid overpaying by 20 to 30 percent on larger projects.
+Ask about flat-rate pricing.
+Many handymen offer fixed prices for common jobs.
+That protects you from hours piling up unexpectedly.
+For bigger work, always request a written estimate.
+Getting two or three quotes shows you a fair price and stops you from overpaying by 20 to 30 percent on larger projects.

 The Bottom Line

-In 2026, handymen charge $75 to $125 per hour, but self-employed pros only keep about $40 to $50 after expenses.
+Handymen charge $75 to $125 per hour, but self-employed pros only keep about $40 to $50 after expenses.
 Employee handymen earn $20 to $35 per hour with benefits included.
-Knowing these numbers helps you hire fairly and budget with confidence.
-Ready to get started?
-Get an instant estimate from The Toolbox Pro — describe your project online for an instant price.
+Understanding these numbers lets you hire fairly and budget with real confidence.
+Ready to move forward?
+Get an instant estimate from The Toolbox Pro (describe your project online for an instant price).

 Need help with this?